chenzuoli/get_device_info/README.md

-get mac address by js
+get device info by jquery.